marcelauliano/Nord_teaching/Annotation.md

 ## Nice!

-Now, let's say I want to extract only my 2 isoforms of the Beta 2 heat shock protein.
+Now, let's say I want to extract only my 2 isoforms of the Beta 2 heat shock protein from the file with all predicted proteins.
 How can I do that?
 You need the IDs of the protein sequences, then you need to extract those sequences from the multifasta file ```GCF_947179515.1_mApoSyl1.1_protein.faa```.

 How to get the protein IDs from the gff file: